grafana/grafana/docs/sources/panels-refactor/query-a-data-source/use-expressions-to-manipulate-data/about-expressions.md

 To reference the output of an individual expression or a data source query in another expression, this identifier is used as a variable.

-## Types of expression
+## Types of expressions

 Expressions work with two types of data.

 - A collection of time series.
-- A collection of numbers, where each item in the collection is a single number.
+- A collection of numbers, where each number is an item.

 Each collection is returned from a single data source query or expression and represented by the RefID.
-Each collection is a set, where each item in the set is uniquely identified by it dimensions which are stored as [labels]({{< relref "../basics/timeseries-dimensions.md#labels" >}}) or key-value pairs.
+Each collection is a set, where each item in the set is uniquely identified by its dimensions which are stored as [labels]({{< relref "../basics/timeseries-dimensions.md#labels" >}}) or key-value pairs.

 ## Data source queries